revectores/notes/engineering_science/computer_science/database/database_impl/leveldb/leveldb_compaction/leveldb_compaction.md

 Minor compaction is done by method `CompactMemTable()`.
 Here the two invocation `WriteLevel0Table()` and `LogAndApply()` are the core:

 - `WriteLevel0Table()` **write** `sstable` file and returns `VersionEdit` object.
 - `LogAndApply()` apply the `VersionEdit` object to current version.
 This function is also called during major compaction.
 Refer to [8.
-Apply Modification to Version](#8.
-Apply Modification to Version) for details.
+Apply VersionEdit to Version](#8.
+Apply VersionEdit to Version) for details.

 Note that the `LogAndApply()` does NOT interact with external stroage at all: it only apply those abstract objects `VersionEdit` and `Version`.